Arkansas routs 2nd-seeded Stanford 17-2 in CWS opener

 The Razorbacks knocked out Pac-12 pitcher of the year Alex Williams in the fifth inning and went on to log their biggest margin of victory in 36 CWS games.
 It was Stanford’s biggest loss in their 73 CWS games.

+“I thought we played just a fantastic game,” Arkansas coach Dave Van Horn said.
+“Started on the mound with pitching.
+Outstanding.
+A lot of strikes.
+Defense behind him was outstanding as well.
+And offensively swung the bat extremely well up and down the lineup.
+Got production 1 through 9.”

-The Hogs (44-19) will play Monday against the winner of the Saturday night game between Auburn and Mississippi.
+The Razorbacks (44-19) will play Monday against the winner of the Saturday night game between Auburn and Mississippi.
 Stanford (47-17) will play the loser in an elimination game.

 Arkansas scored 11 runs in the last three innings and finished with a season-high 21 hits, including Cayden Wallace’s 30th career homer in the ninth.